mahemoff/softwareas/about.md

 featured_image: /assets/images/pages/mmtalk2.jpg
 ---

-Hi, I'm Michael Mahemoff, a full-stack product maker.
+Michael Mahemoff is a full-stack product maker.
 Curious about programming, tech, startups, and future trends.
-I've spent most of my working life in London, and an early digital nomad.
+This is his blog, started in the early 2000s.
+These days, he's more likely to be found [shouting at the cloud on Twitter](https://twitter.com/mahemoff).

 Michael grew up in Melbourne and studied software engineering and psychology at the University of Melbourne, followed by a PhD on UX design, which focused on design patterns and other forms of knowledge reuse.
 [Papers available here](http://mahemoff.com/).
 He also authored Ajax Design Patterns for O'Reilly.
 During his postgraduate studies, he co-founded MedSeed, a medical technology company acquired by eHealthCare Asia.